Page Loader

 What is the Website Migration Process?

-When we talk about the website migration process, it refers to any significant changes done on a website, potentially affecting the site’s visibility on search engine results pages (SERPs).
+When we talk about the website migration process, it refers to any significant changes made to a website that may affect its visibility on search engine results pages (SERPs).
 As mentioned above, these activities include moving the site to a new host.
-It could also entail adding new content to the website or updating its structure and design.
+It can also involve adding new content, changing domains, or updating the site’s structure and design.

 The Website Migration Process